f-squirrel/f-squirrel.github.io/_posts/2023-03-16-usage-of-shared-ptr.md

 readtime: true
 ---

-After my post [std::shared_ptr is an anti-pattern](/shared-ptr-is-evil/) I have discovered a good example of the usage of `std::shared_ptr`.
-I have mentioned that this object can be used for the implementation of caching, and in this post, I am going to elaborate on it.
+After my post [std::shared_ptr is an anti-pattern](/shared-ptr-is-evil/) I was thinking about an example of justified usage of `std::shared_ptr`.
+I have mentioned that it can be used to implement caching, and in this post, I am going to elaborate on it.

 Imagine a situation when you need to develop an object shared across the system that can be arbitrarily updated.
 For example, there is a class representing a configuration of the application: it is created on the startup of the program and later updated via a watcher thread.

-This fact that the configuration object is used by many users, potentially located in multiple threads and updated in the watcher thread requires synchronization of the config.
+The fact that the configuration object is used by many users, potentially located in multiple threads and updated in the watcher thread requires synchronization of the config.

 The straightforward approach is to create a `Config` class with an inner mutex, locking on each access via getters and setters.
 However, this approach leads to quite a lot of work with mutexes which might be tedious and, often, bug-prone.
 Instead, I am going to use the atomic features of the shared pointer.